Outreach: Invest and Invite (Luke 15)

 The Bible teaches that when Jesus returned to heaven, the church took over the job of being the body of Christ in this world.
 In other words, the church is meant to be the community of people where if you want to meet Jesus, that’s where he will be.
 The church is designed to be as close as you can come to the physical presence of Jesus Christ in this world.
 That means that the church should resemble Jesus.

 The Bible teaches that God is more concerned with the outsider than the insider; he’s more concerned for the lost than the found.
 God is more concerned with the unbeliever than the believer.
 The tendency is for every church to create an environment in which believers feel comfortable, but unbelievers remain lost.
-It’s the pull in every church.
+Every church feels this draw.
 But we must always maintain the goal of being like Jesus, because even those who were unsure about God were still attracted to him.
 I want us to be a church like Jesus – a church in which the lost are attracted.
 They may not yet believe everything that they believe, but at least they’re being attracted slowly into that relationship with Jesus that can change their lives.

 The passage I want to look at today with you is Luke 15.
 Luke 15 is one of the clearest chapters in the Bible on how much God cares for those who aren’t yet in relationship with him.
 We don’t have to go far in this chapter to discover what Jesus’ point was.
 In Luke 15, Jesus tells three stories.
 The backdrop for these stories is found in verse 1: “Tax collectors and other notorious sinners often came to listen to Jesus teach.”
 Tax collectors were viewed as being dishonest and immoral traitors.
 These were the type of people that were attracted to Jesus.
 They loved being around him.
 If you consider yourself to be a sinner, you need to know that if Jesus were here today, he would eat with you and welcome you.
 He loved to be around sinners.

 The Pharisees – the religious leaders of the day – had a different belief.
 They wanted to stay religiously clean by avoiding the wrong kind of people.
-That’s why they complained.
-Luke 15:2 says, “This made the Pharisees and teachers of religious law complain that he was associating with such despicable people-even eating with them!”
+That's the reason for their complaints.
+Luke 15:2 says, “This made the Pharisees and teachers of religious law complain that he was associating with such despicable people - even eating with them!”
 They were asking, “Why is Jesus spending so much time with these ungodly people?”
 It was to address this issue that Jesus tells three stories.

 The first story is one that would have resonated with many of the men.
 It’s about a shepherd who had 100 sheep – a pretty good number – but who lost one of those sheep.
 In that day, a shepherd would count his sheep every night – not to put the shepherd to sleep, but to ensure that all the sheep were accounted for.
 If a sheep was lost, it would be in great danger.
 The remaining sheep would be left in a safe place, probably under somebody else’s care, but the priority would be for the sheep that was lost.
 When a sheep is lost, that sheep becomes the focus of attention – not the sheep that are already found.
 And when the sheep is found, there is a celebration.

-What gets God excited?
+What excites God?
 It’s not the righteous people who gather together to sing and to praise every week.
-It’s the one lost person.
+It's the lost person.
 When somebody is lost, that person becomes the focus of God’s attention – not all the people who are found.
 And when they are found, there is a huge celebration.

 It’s not hard to get what Jesus is saying.
 Father God is on a search for the person who isn’t connected with him, because they are immensely valuable to him.
 And when that happens – when a lost person is found – there is a celebration, because God is immensely happy.

 There’s one more story – one that you’re probably familiar with.
 It’s the story that we normally call the prodigal son.
 We usually look at this story in isolation, but it’s a story that stands with the others in revealing why sinners loved to hang around Jesus.
 The youngest son in a family went up to his father and said, “Dad, I wish you were dead.”
 He asked for his inheritance – which, as second-born, was a third of his father’s estate – and then went and lived his own life.
 Luke 15:14 says, “He wasted all his money on wild living.”
-He bought the fast car.
+He bought a fast car.
 He hit all the clubs.
-We blew his share of his living father’s estate on nothing.
+We squandered his inheritance from his living father on frivolous things.
 And when his money ran out, he had to go to work in a pig farm.
 Everybody in Jesus’ Jewish audience would have gasped, because pigs were viewed as being vile, unclean animals.

 He finally came to his senses, prepared a speech about how unworthy he was, and returned to his father hoping to be accepted as one of the employees.
 But he never had a chance to give that speech.
 When his father saw him from a distance, he went running – something that was hard to do in the robes of that time.
 Luke 15:20 says, “Filled with love and compassion, he ran to his son, embraced him, and kissed him.”
 Men at that time would have cringed that the father welcomed his son back.
 There was no way that a father would welcome a son back like that.
 Jesus continued to say that the father threw him the biggest party, because he knew that his son wasn’t just back spatially.
 His son was back relationally.
 Jesus’ point for all the three stories was the same: “Heaven will be happier over one lost sinner who returns to God over ninety-nine others who are righteous and haven’t strayed away!”
 (Luke 15:7)